austinmh12/DiscordBots/README.md

 ## Brendan
  A discord bot for my small group of friend's discord.
 Named after the person it was built to annoy, it also encompassed a youtube subscribtion function that would allow users to subscribe to youtube channels since YouTube's notifications aren't always the best.
 The first bot I made, and is very crude, but it did it's job.

+## TestBot
+ This is a bot that I use to test everything in my personal bot testing server.
+At the moment it serves as a test bed for the PokeRoulette game, but soon it'll be a monopoly bot.